Mal Young

 Mal Young (born 26 January 1957) is a British television producer, screenwriter and executive producer.

 Career

 Mersey TV

 Young began his career in graphic design.
 At age 27, he began working in television on the Channel 4 soap opera Brookside.
 Over nearly a decade, he worked his way up from extra to become the show's producer in the early 1990s.
 His tenure was criticised for taking the show away from its social realist roots towards a more sensationalist, ratings-chasing format.
-He oversaw the iconic Jordache Body Under The Patio storyline, as well as conceiving the first lesbian kiss on pre-watershed British TV achieving record ratings for the series and for Channel 4.
-He also co-created and produced his own successful drama series for Channel 4, And The Beat Goes On.
+He oversaw the controversial Jordache Body Under The Patio storyline, as well as conceiving the first lesbian kiss on pre-watershed British TV achieving record ratings for the series and for Channel 4.
+He also co-created and produced his own successful drama series for Channel 4, And the Beat Goes On.

 Pearson TV

 Young moved on to become head of drama at the independent production company Pearson Television, where he oversaw work on ITV police drama The Bill and another soap opera, Channel 5's Family Affairs, which he created, and was executive producer on C5's legal drama series, the BAFTA-nominated Wing and a Prayer.